 Before going along to your first yoga class, consider the following:

-- Drink plenty of water through the day, before your class and take water along as it is important to keep hydrated when practicing yoga
+- Drink plenty of water throughout the day before your class and take water along as it is important to keep hydrated when practicing yoga.

-- Avoid eating anything heavy for a couple of hours before your class, as this will slow you down, and could make you feel nauseas
+- Avoid eating anything heavy for a couple of hours before your class, as this will slow you down, and could make you feel nauseous.

-- Learn some of the lingo – your teacher may start the class with doing “Om” – read more here.
+- Learn some of the lingo – your teacher may start the class with doing “Om“.

-- Find out the facilities at the yoga centre so you are “in the know”
+- Find out the facilities at the yoga centre so you know what to expect when you arrive.